catc/webpack-react-kit/README.md

 ## `custom-config.js`
 Override webpack defaults to your own development environment.
+See the `custom-config.js` file for list of customizable options.

 #### `proxyPort`
 Allows you to proxy api requests to different host.